-I believe kindness is a choice that has very little downside.
-Think about it.
-What do you really have to lose by being kind?
+Kindness is a choice.
+We believe kindness is a choice that has very little downside.
+Think about it, what do you really have to lose by being kind?
 It doesn’t cost more or require extra effort, and yet it almost always results in goodwill.
 But if kindness is a such a no-brainer, then why do we seem to hear more about random acts of violence than random acts of kindness?
-I invite you to join me as I explore the choice of kindness, how it results in greater happiness, which in turn leads to improved productivity in the workplace.
+We invite you to join us as we explore the choice of kindness, how it results in greater happiness, which in turn leads to improved productivity in the workplace.

-United Airlines was in the headlines April 9 when a man was dragged off one of its planes.
-It would be easy for me to point out the poor choices made that day, but plenty of others have already scrutinized the actions of everybody involved.
-I find it remarkable how the choices made by a relatively few number of people ended up having such a negative impact on so many and will ultimately cost the airline millions of dollars.
+A couple of years ago, United Airlines was in the headlines when a man was dragged off one of its planes.
+It would be easy for us to point out the poor choices made that day, but plenty of others have already scrutinized the actions of everybody involved.
+We thought it was remarkable how the choices made by a relatively few number of people ended up having such a negative impact on so many and ultimately cost the airline millions of dollars.

-Instead of criticizing United, I’d rather offer a comparison to something that happened four days prior.
-When severe storms in the South resulted in 300 canceled flights, Delta Airlines ordered more than 700 pizzas and sub sandwiches for passengers who were stranded or delayed.
+Instead of criticizing United, we’d rather offer a comparison to something that happened less than one week prior.
+When severe storms in the South resulted in 300 canceled flights, Delta Airlines ordered 700 pizzas and sub sandwiches for passengers who were stranded or delayed.
 Similar to the United incident, the story first emerged via social media.
 This time, however, it was pictures of flight attendants and even pilots handing out slices of pizza to passengers stuck on planes.
 The delays were completely out of Delta’s control and they were under no obligation to do anything, but they chose to have food delivered.
 It was a choice they made as a company.
 A choice of kindness.
 It was a choice that may have cost them several thousand dollars, but the payoff is immeasurable.
 And it’s nothing compared to the cost of the choices made in the United incident.

 Choosing acts of kindness is good for business